For Attendees

 These events first and foremost exist because of the communities where they take place.
 They would not happen without the veterans who have spoken at each event and the veteran and non-veteran attendees who have shown up to listen.

 Vets Town Hall (VTH) was launched as a national organization in 2022.
 This 501(c)(3) nonprofit corporation is based in the state of Vermont.
 VTH provides resources for local event organizers nationwide.
-It also directly supports Vermont’s events.
-Kristen continues to coordinate the annual Chittenden County town hall through her work with VTH.
-She also works on the communications that make sense to manage on a statewide level, like this website.
+Some events are run by individuals, some by elected officials, and others by organizations.
+VTH also directly supports Vermont’s events.
+Kristen is a VTH board member and, through her LLC, works as a contractor with the organization.
+Through this work with VTH, Kristen works closely with local partners on Vermont’s events, and handles statewide communications.

-Here are the Vets Town Halls that have been held in Vermont:
+The Vets Town Halls that have been held in Vermont are:

 - November 2017 at Contois Auditorium, Burlington.
 Hosted by John Tracy.
 Coordinated by Kristen Eaton.
 Venue sponsored by the Mayor’s Office.